PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 window.close()
 ```

-Beginning in version 4.16.0 you can use a `close` parameter in the `window.read` call to indicate that the window should be closed before returning from the read.
-This capability to an excellent way to make a single line Window to quickly get information.
+Beginning in version 4.16.0, you can use a `close` parameter in the `window.read` call to indicate that the window should be closed before returning from the read.
+This capability is an excellent way to make a single line Window to quickly get information.

 This single line of code will display a window, get the user's input, close the window, and return the values as an event and a values dictionary.